bayleaf1130/bayleaf1130/README.md

 Hi!
 I am Bayleaf, just another programmer taking it one day at a time.

-I enjoy developing in Clojure and Javascript but will get my hands dirty with whatever.
+I enjoy developing webapps with Clojure/Javascript or fun software with Rust/Golang but will get my hands dirty with whatever.

 I am always looking for freelance/contract work so feel free to reach out on LinkedIn with the link below